Ask the Experts: All Questions

 Last reviewed: August 11, 2024

 Use of DTaP-IPV solution as the diluent for the Hib component is specifically written both on the Pentacel box AND on the DTaP-IPV vial label.
-The DTaP-IPV component will count as valid doses of DTaP and IPV vaccines, but take measures to prevent this error in the future.
+The DTaP-IPV component will count as valid doses of DTaP and IPV vaccines, but you should take measures to prevent this error in the future.
 You cannot mix the Hib component with sterile water.
 ActHib must ONLY be reconstituted with either the DTaP-IPV solution supplied with Pentacel, or with a specific ActHib saline diluent.
 If you have a vial of lyophilized ActHib but neither diluent, you must contact the manufacturer (Sanofi) and obtain ActHib diluent.

 Infants for whom the first dose of rotavirus vaccine was inadvertently administered at age 15 weeks or older should receive the remaining doses of the series at the routinely recommended intervals.
 Timing of the first dose should not affect the safety and efficacy of the remaining doses.
 Rotavirus vaccine should not be given after age 8 months 0 days even if the series is incomplete.